3.5. Debugging Assembly Code

 (gdb) display $edx

-command shows all of the values stored in the machine registers:
+The info registers command shows all of the values stored in the machine registers:

 (gdb) info registers

 3.5.2.
-Using DDD to debug at the assembly level
+Using DDD to Debug at the Assembly Level

 The DDD debugger provides a graphical interface on top of another debugger (GDB in this case).
 It provides a nice interface for displaying assembly code, viewing registers, and stepping through IA32 instruction execution.
 Because DDD has separate windows for displaying disassembled code, register values, and the GDB command prompt, it’s often easier to use than GDB when debugging at the assembly code level.

-To debug with DDD, substitute ddd
+To debug with DDD, substitute ddd for gdb:

 $ ddd ./simpleops

 The GDB prompt appears in the bottom window, where it accepts GDB commands at the prompt.
-While it provides menu options and buttons for some GDB commands, often the GDB prompt at the bottom is easier to use.
+Although it provides menu options and buttons for some GDB commands, often the GDB prompt at the bottom is easier to use.

-DDD displays the assembly code view of a program by selecting the View → Machine Code Window menu option.
-That option creates a new sub-window with a listing of the program’s assembly code (you will likely want to resize this window to make it larger).
+DDD displays the assembly code view of a program by selecting the ViewMachine Code Window menu option.
+That option creates a new subwindow with a listing of the program’s assembly code (you will likely want to resize this window to make it larger).

-To view all of the program’s register values in a separate window, enable the Status → Registers menu option.
+To view all of the program’s register values in a separate window, enable the StatusRegisters menu option.

 3.5.3.
 GDB Assembly Code Debugging Commands and Examples